 The high potassic alteration, anomalous geochemistry and drill results all confirm and are coincident with the historic workings.
+Other than the San Ramon deposit, numerous additional drill targets have been identified within the Santa Rosa gold project.

 Geology within the Santa Rosa gold project is dominated by hornblende-biotite diorite and quartz diorite of the Antioquia batholith.
 The batholith is a calc-alkaline, plutonic intrusive complex belonging to an early- to mid-Cretaceous magmatic arc.
 Basement geology is a complex elongated mosaic of Palaeozoic and younger autochthonous and allochthonous terranes that were accreted to the South American continent and subjected to transpressional tectonics and episodic subduction-related magmatism.
 Mineralisation is contained within numerous mesothermal veins and stockworks structurally related to east-west and north-north-west corridors.